top of page

 Pear Cut Emeralds pair of earrings

-The proportions, symmetry, and general shape of an emerald are referred to as its cut.
-In contrast to a badly cut stone, a well-cut emerald will emphasize its inherent beauty and color.
-The traditional rectangular or square shape with beveled corners is referred to as the "emerald cut" and is the most common shape for emeralds.
-However emeralds can also be shaped in other ways, such as round, oval, baguette, marquise or pear.
-On a scale from Poor to Excellent, the cut quality is rated, with the highest grade being the most valuable.
+The cut of an emerald encompasses its proportions, symmetry, and overall shape.
+A well-cut emerald enhances its natural beauty and color, unlike a poorly cut stone.
+The "emerald cut," traditionally a rectangular or square shape with beveled corners, is the most common shape for emeralds.
+However, emeralds can also be crafted in various shapes, including round, oval, baguette, marquise, or pear.
+The quality of the cut is rated on a scale from Poor to Excellent, with the highest grade being the most valuable.

 Carat Weight